Complex (or childhood) PTSD – Adverse childhood experiences.

 And why – in what way our culture and societies have slowly become increasingly and invisibly unhealthy or adverse for children growing up.

-This note is long – and yet also too short – as it is extremely compressed.
-So compressed as to be unreadable by most people – but it will be Ok for some people .
+This note is long – and yet also too short to do the subject justice – as it is extremely compressed.
+Maybe it is so compressed as to be unreadable by some people – but it will be Ok for others .
+Try it and see?